julien-sobczak/the-notewriter/website/src/content/docs/developers/presentation.md

 )

 func TestCommandAdd(t *testing.T) {
-    SetUpCollectionFromGoldenDirNamed(t, "TestMinimal")
+    SetUpRepositoryFromGoldenDirNamed(t, "TestMinimal")

-    err := CurrentCollection().Add("go.md")
+    err := CurrentRepository().Add("go.md")
     require.NoError(t, err)
 }
 ```

 Various methods exist:

-* `SetUpCollectionFromGoldenFile` initializes a collection containing a single file named after the test (`TestCommandAdd` => `testdata/TestCommandAdd.md`).
+* `SetUpRepositoryFromGoldenFile` initializes a repository containing a single file named after the test (`TestCommandAdd` => `testdata/TestCommandAdd.md`).
-* `SetUpCollectionFromGoldenFileNamed` is identical to previous function but accepts the file name.
+* `SetUpRepositoryFromGoldenFileNamed` is identical to previous function but accepts the file name.
-* `SetUpCollectionFromGoldenDir` initializes a collection from a directory named after the test (`TestCommandAdd` => `testdata/TestCommandAdd/`).
+* `SetUpRepositoryFromGoldenDir` initializes a repository from a directory named after the test (`TestCommandAdd` => `testdata/TestCommandAdd/`).
-* `SetUpCollectionFromGoldenDirNamed` is identical to previous function but accepts the directory name.
+* `SetUpRepositoryFromGoldenDirNamed` is identical to previous function but accepts the directory name.

 :::tip